lukasmartinelli/lukasmartinelli.github.io/_posts/2015-10-16-creating-diff-maps-for-regression-testing.md

 <img style="width: 49%;" src="/media/osm_bright_original.png">
 <img style="width: 49.5%;" src="/media/osm_bright_changed.png">

-Now we can compare the maps by eye side by side or we can use visual regression testing to highlight the changes even more and without human intervention because looking at more subtle changes than these make it hard to visualize what actually happened and what impact the changes have.
+With subtle changes it is difficult to detect what actually happened and what impact the changes have.
 [LeafletJS](http://leafletjs.com/) creator Vladimir Agafonkin recently open sourced the [pixelmatch](https://github.com/mapbox/pixelmatch) library for pixel-level image comparison for visual regression tests.
 Now we generate the diff between the two images.